credo-ai/credoai_lens/README.md

 If you are using the Credo AI Governance Platform, also check out the [governance integration demo](https://credoai-lens.readthedocs.io/en/latest/notebooks/governance_integration.html).

+A listing and overview of all the demonstration notebooks are available [here](https://github.com/credo-ai/credoai_lens/tree/develop/docs/notebooks).

 ## Documentation

 Documentation is hosted by [readthedocs](https://credoai-lens.readthedocs.io/en/latest/index.html).